New EVS-ESC volunteers welcomed for 2019-20

 At the start of October, the European University Sports Association (EUSA) with its Institute welcomed three new international EVS-ESC volunteers into the office, who will make Ljubljana their home for the next 12 months.

-The EUSA staff is pleased to have been joined by Ms Amelie Bury from Croatia, Mr Tomasz Olszewski from Poland and Ms Zrinka Tabain from Croatia, who will learn, assist and experience the daily EUSA activities in the EUSA Office for the next year.
+The EUSA staff is pleased to have been joined by Ms Amelie Bury from France, Mr Tomasz Olszewski from Poland and Ms Zrinka Tabain from Croatia, who will learn, assist and experience the daily EUSA activities in the EUSA Office for the next year.

 Here is a bit more about each new volunteer: